phamthuhuong91/LearningMarkdown/README.md

-*About me:* always stay hungry, always stay foolish.
+<font color="red">*About me:*</font> always stay hungry, always stay foolish.
 It is always fun to learn something new!

 Welcome to [my GitHub page](https://github.com/phamthuhuong91)!